Green Hills Platform for Secure Networking

 At Green Hills Software we understand that there is more to a system than just the control plane.
 That’s why our CLI module is also designed with extensibility in mind.
-New commands are easily added to manage additional sub-systems, such as line cards, layer 2 protocols, or application components.
+New commands are easily added to manage additional sub-systems, such as line cards, or application components.
 And the CLI module back-end is designed to easily integrate with legacy management APIs for support of these additional components.

 Channel density is another critical consideration for equipment manufacturers.
 As processor speeds increase, manufacturers need to squeeze more channels and data throughput onto a single CPU.
 But to do this, some hardware redundancy may need to be sacrificed.

 With Green Hills Software’s separation kernel technology and the guaranteed resource allocations it provides, developers can securely and reliably execute multiple virtual processors and guest operating systems on a single device.
 This enables them to retain the same redundancy architecture while consolidating software from multiple CPUs onto a single CPU.